 Here also all the food and drinks on the menu follow a Final Fantasy theme.
 Apart from ordering cappuccinos with chocobo foam art, Artnia also boasts an impressive alcoholic “summons” menu as well.
 And like most theme cafes, once you’re done with your meal you can continue spending your money at the souvenir section of the shop.

 Artnia is open daily from 11.00am to 10.00pm.
 Visitors can take the A3 exit from East-Shinjuku (東新宿) Station on Toei Oedo Line or Tokyo Metro Fukutoshin Line.
-Alternatively, take E1 exit at the Shinjuku-Sanchome (新宿三丁目) Station on Toei Shinjuku Line or Tokyo Metro Marunouchi Line and Fukutoshin Line.
+OR Take E1 exit at the Shinjuku-Sanchome (新宿三丁目) Station on Toei Shinjuku Line or Tokyo Metro Marunouchi Line and Fukutoshin Line.

 Moomin Bakery & Cafe